keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 `0000:0000:0000:0000:0000:0000:0000:0001`

-Applying first rule you get:
+Applying the first rule, you get:

 `0:0:0:0:0:0:0:1`

-Applying the second rule you get:
+Applying the second rule, you get:

 `::1`

 An IPv6 address also has a network portion and host ID portion just like an IPv4 address.
-And CIDR subnetting also works the same way, the only difference is the subnet mask is a bigger number in IPv6!
+And CIDR subnetting also works the same way; the only difference is the subnet mask is a bigger number in IPv6!